 11. Learn to say no

 This one probably isn’t that simple but learning to say no to people can be so great for your mental health.
-We all seem to have a habit of trying to people please which means we often find ourselves agreeing to do things that we don’t want to.
+We all seem to have a habit of trying to please people which means we often find ourselves agreeing to do things that we don’t want to.
 One of the best habits you can learn is to say no to people instead of trying to come up with an excuse or doing it just because you didn’t want to say no. You don’t have to be rude to people but saying no to someone and simply saying that you don’t want to or you don’t have the energy is a valid answer.
-You need to protect yourself and your wellbeing so learn to say no when something isn’t right for you.
+You need to protect yourself and your well-being so learn to say no when something isn’t right for you.

 12. Get familiar with muting, unfollowing or blocking people on social media

 Your social media accounts are meant to be safe spaces for you.
-If someone comes into your space and bring negative energy or makes you feel rubbish then remove them from that space.
+If someone comes into your space and brings negative energy or makes you feel rubbish then remove them from that space.
 You don’t owe anyone a reply, follow back or anything like that.
 A great habit to form is to regularly check your social media and remove anyone who doesn’t make you happy.